| | Emotional

 the child from having contact with the absent parent, but may

+not have encouraged it either.
 It would therefore be ridiculous to conclude that parental alienation

 always exists in every case of an acrimonious divorce or separation